indrabasak/spring-security-hawtio-example/README.md

 ```

 #### Updating hawtio's login.html
-Once you log out from the hawtio page, it takes to its own login page.
+Once you log out from the hawtio page, it takes you to its own login page.
 Since it's
-a single page application with AngularJS, you need to replace this partial page
+a single page application with AngularJS, you will need to replace this partial page
-with your custom AngularJS based login page.
+with your own custom AngularJS based login page.

 - In this example, a `login-hawtio.html` page is used.
 ```html